-- Wheels should have a SOLID bottom or a plastic mesh running surface – no wire rung, rodent-style wheels, etc.
+- Wheels should have a SOLID bottom or a mesh running surface – no wire rung, rodent-style wheels, etc.

 - Make sure you use the 11” to 15” diameter wheels with approximately 5” of running width.
 The smaller 10” wheels are only acceptable for smaller than average adults or youngsters.